Wire Gauge Calculator

 The wire gauge calculator lets you know the diameter and cross-sectional area of your chosen wire, as well as the electrical resistance per unit length.
 This is all very useful if you are wiring up speakers to your home theater system, and you were looking for a speaker wire gauge calculator.

-Use this wire gauge size calculator instead of wading through those tedious wire gauge chart.
+Use this wire gauge size calculator instead of wading through those tedious wire gauge charts.
 It supports both the American Wire Gauge (AWG) standard and the Standard Wire Gauge (SWG) system.
-Read on to understand more about these ways of measuring wire sizes.
+Read on to understand more about these ways of measuring wire sizes

 The American Wire Gauge (AWG) standard